JasonL663/CxFSM/README.md

 fsm.Update(1.0f);
 ```

 Because invoking the FSM compiler multiple times can lead to expensive spikes in compile time, aim to keep instantiation of the `CxFSM::CompiledFSM<T>` template constrained to as few compilation units as possible.
-Opt to interact with the FSM via their driver interface wherever possible:
+Opt to interact with FSMs via their driver interface wherever possible:

 ```c++
 // Defined in a separate .cpp file